-Anticipated closing costsThere are certain expected expenses related to closing the sale of a house.
-These expenses are often split between the buyer and seller, as noted in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through the transaction.
+Anticipated closing costsThere are certain expected costs associated with closing the sale of a house.
+These fees are commonly split between the buyer and seller, as instructed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help show you through your deal.

-Loan-related closing costs (More information)
+Loan-related closing costs (Details)

 Taxes you may be responsible for at closing (Details)

 Sellers: As we negotiate your deal, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
 And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.

 Buyers: If you're buying a home in Allegheny County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
 The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not startled when you reach the closing appointment.
 I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.